confluentinc/event-streaming-patterns/README.md

 - Bullet list: no periods unless there are multiple complete sentences within one bullet
 - Avoid Kafka/implementation terms like “topics” in the introduction, Problem, Solution sections.
 Generally, use implementation-specific terms like “topic” only in the Implementation, Considerations, References sections.
 - Add cross-references to related patterns (where applicable) to the respective “Reference” sections.
+- Before publishing: scan for leftover `TODO` entries (such as links to content that didn’t exist yet at the time of writing a pattern)

 Additional style guides (internal-access only):